Have you heard of using peppermint oil for spiders? Here’s the method for repelling spiders with peppermint oil and the results! Does it really work?

-I’ve heard from a few different sources now that spiders really don’t like the smell of peppermint and that you can use peppermint essential oil to keep them away from your home.
+I’ve heard from a few different sources now that spiders really don’t like the smell of peppermint and that you can use peppermint oil for spiders trying to get into your home.
 When I first heard about this, I have to be honest: It seemed like a dream come true to me.
 I’m not deathly afraid of spiders, per se, but out here in the middle of nowhere, we really do get a whole lot of them.
 August and September seem to be the worst months as far as I can tell and they make a terrible mess all over the house.
 It can get a little embarrassing sometimes if I don’t keep up with my de-spidering duties.

 Of course I could get my house sprayed for spiders, but I’ve been avoiding the scary chemicals as much as I can, especially this year with the baby on the way.

 This seems to be our spiders’ favorite hangout.
 Our humble little side entrance that everyone uses instead of the front door.
 They’ll just cover the door right up with their webs if you let them.

 Lots of spider webs being put up in every corner.

 Dead flies and other various little bugs trapped in the webs all over the siding.
 Just ugliness all around.